History of Romania: Dacia

 After Augustus's victory in the civil wars, the Romans punished the Dacian ruler, who was apparently defeated in battle around 25 BC.
-In an ode dedicated to his protector, Horace advises him not to worry about Rome's safety, because Cotiso's army has been crushed.
 In his account of his achievements as emperor, the Res Gestae, Augustus claimed that the Dacians had been subdued.
 This was not entirely true, because Dacian troops frequently crossed the Danube to ravage parts of Pannonia and Moesia.
 He may have survived until the campaign of Marcus Vinicius in the Dacian area c.9 BC.
 Vinicius was the first Roman commander to cross the Danube and invade Dacia itself.
 Ioana A. Oltean argues that Cotiso probably died at some point during this campaign.
-He may have been killed in the war.
 According to Jordanes Cotiso was succeeded by Comosicus, about whom nothing is known beyond the name.

-In the 16th century a large number of gold coins were discovered in hoards in Romania.
-They were patterned after Roman coins, with a depiction of a Roman consul accompanied by lictors apparently copied from coins issued by Marcus Junius Brutus.
-The coins bore the name "Coson" or "Koson" written in Greek lettering.
-Theodor Mommsen argued that Koson was probably a Dacian ally of Brutus, since the imagery was taken from Brutus's coins.
-Recent scholars have argued that he is very likely to be identical to Cotiso, since "Cotiso[n]" is an easy transcription error for Coson.
-Horace always spells the name with an "n" at the end.
-Ioana A. Oltean, however, argues that Coson and Cotiso are different people, suggesting that Cotiso was Coson's successor.

-Jordanes refers to Burebista as king of Dacia, but then goes on to discuss a high priest called Dicineus who taught the Dacians astronomy and whose wisdom was revered.
-He then says that "after the death of Dicienus, they held Comosicus in almost equal honour, because he was not inferior in knowledge.
-By reason of his wisdom he was accounted their priest and king, and he judged the people with the greatest uprightness.
-When he too had departed Coryllus ascended the throne as king of the Goths [Getae] and for forty years ruled his people in Dacia."